The translation of this document is outdated.

 institutions;

-22) revoke orders of the chairperson of the city or
+22) revoke orders of the council chairperson;

 23) take decisions with respect to procedures for the